 Proxies are intermediaries that are used by companies and individuals when working on the internet.
 Basically, a proxy server acts as a buﬀer between you and the internet.
 Proxies allow for anonymous surfing of the world wide web and are able to hide the IP address of the user.

-There are seemingly an endless number of proxies that can provide you with service.
+There is seemingly an endless number of proxies that can provide you with service.
 You can find a list of these simply by typing “Proxy List” into any search engine.
-Some of are free while others charge a fee.
-(Usually the paid proxies are “dedicated” proxies and provide a more reliable, faster and secure experience).
+Some are free while others charge a fee.
+(Usually, the paid proxies are “dedicated” proxies and provide a more reliable, faster and secure experience).

 If you’re looking to buy a proxy, you should know that there are several types to choose from depending on your intended use, desire for anonymity and your budget.
 Shared and private proxies are completely diﬀerent in almost every way.

 Here’s what you need to know when deciding which to purchase.

 Just as its name implies, a shared proxy is utilized by multiple users on the same port and potentially with the same authentication info.
 This means if you or your company decides to use a shared proxy, it will be accessible to potentially hundreds of people with your username:password, not just you.

 Although most technology experts warn against using shared proxy servers, they do have some advantages:

 - Sharing the proxy server allows you to share in the cost of that server.

 - They are useful for the rare user who requires several proxies but uses each proxy only for a few hours.